Buying property in Queensland? Five things to know before you sign a contract, by Senior Conveyancing Paralegal, Jessica Kimpton.

 Cooling off period – 5 business days – .25% penalty

-Every Contract in Queensland (except Auction Contracts) are usually subject to a 5 business day cooling off period from the date of the Contract or the date that the fully executed Contract is received by the buyers or their lawyers.
+Every Contract in Queensland (except Auction Contracts and a few other exceptions) are usually subject to a 5 business day cooling off period from the date of the Contract or the date that the fully executed Contract is received by the buyers or their lawyers.
 Sometimes this can be a contentious issue about exactly when the 5 days commences running but usually Contracts are faxed or emailed to the buyers and/or their lawyers as soon as they have been signed and dated.

 What many people overlook is that if you elect to terminate the Contract within the cooling off period, you forfeit .25% of the purchase price.
 On a $500,000 Contract this amounts to $1,250.
 On a $1 million Contract it amounts to $2,500.
 This can be an expensive exercise if you change your mind and elect to terminate the Contract!
 You could easily obtain legal advice for far less than these amounts before signing a Contract.
 People are usually pressured by the agent to sign and don’t wish to “lose the property”.